briankangdev/motion-menu-consumer/src/components/review/review.md

 # Review Component

 The Review component is a Svelte component that displays a review with a name, body, and date.
-The component allows to make the review clickable by providing a link and supports internationalization (i18n) using the svelte-i18n library.
+The component supports internationalization (i18n) using the svelte-i18n library.

 ### Includes